 3. Apply the "magic wand"

-The magic wand is a feature that provides the expected start date or end date for a production order, assuming that the allocated resources are always available, and that operations are performed consecutively.
+The production order "magic wand" is a feature that provides the expected start date or end date for a production order/operation, assuming that the allocated resources are always available and that operations are performed consecutively.

-To better understand this feature, three examples are provided: two examples with different complexities (considering the cycle time + qtt ratio), and one considering the operation lead time.
+To better understand this feature, three examples are provided: two examples with different complexities (considering the cycle time + quantity ratio), and one considering the operation lead time.

 In all, the quantity ordered is 8 and the product is Chocolate Cake.